mfocko/blog/blog/2024-01-28-rust-opinion.md

 ### Macros

-Macros are a very strong pro of the Rust.
+Macros are a very strong pro of Rust.
 And no, we're not going to talk about the procedural macros…

 As I've shown above I've managed to “tame” a lot of copy-paste in the tests for the AoC by utilizing a macro that generated a very basic template for the tests.